umran/apify/README.md

 ### Document Field Properties

 Each field of a document has a couple of required properties.
 The field's `required` property is one of them, which explicitly tells apify whether to always expect a value for the field.
 The field's `type` property is another required property and tells apify how to properly parse and deal with the value associated with the field.
 A field can have a number of other properties, both required and optional depending on its type.
-Below we will discuss each field type in turn.
+See below for details of each field type in turn.

 #### String Fields

-As with all field types string field types have a required property `type` which must be set to the string literal "string".
+As with all field types string fields have a required property `type` whose value must be set to "string".
 Refer to the table below for all the properties that may be defined on a field of `type` "string"

 | Property | Required | Type | Description |
 | --- | --- | --- | --- |